ashersilvermane/Astral_Sovereignty/README.md

 Astral Sovereignty VTuber Company Website

-Welcome to the official website for Astral Sovereignty, a cosmic-themed VTuber company showcasing virtual knights who light up the virtual universe with their streams and content.
+Welcome to the official website for Astral Sovereignty, a Astral-themed VTuber company showcasing virtual knights who light up the virtual universe with their streams and content.
 This single-page website features a responsive design with a starry aesthetic, built using HTML, Tailwind CSS, and JavaScript.

 Table of Contents